Skip to main content

 Aims

-There are a growing number of households refusing accommodation offers for a range of reasons.
+There is a growing number of households refusing accommodation offers for a range of reasons.
 These are often complex, but generally include preferences for living in a specific location, limited knowledge of the accommodation and location offered, or the accommodation offer not meeting the household’s perceived needs.

 • help to reduce the increasing number of refusals of appropriate accommodation offers.
 The process will not penalise families and individuals that refuse to move to accommodation that does not meet their needs (rather than their preferences)